-LightField Arts aims to use the power of photography and multimedia art to shift perceptions about environmental and social issues.
+LightField Arts aims to use the power of visual art to illuminate environmental and social issues.

 LightField is a registered 501(c)(3) nonprofit.

 LightField Arts mounts an annual LightField Festival in Hudson, NY, that showcases the work of innovative and distinguished photographers and multimedia artists through exhibitions, events, and educational outreach.

 The LightField Festival is a venue for the vibrant and very active photography and film community in the northeast U.S. It is designed to create ongoing context for its exhibited art, and to stimulate lively dialogue with the public.

 YOUNG PHOTOGRAPHERS WORKSHOP